-After a manager is chosen, a decision should be made about which property type or investment offering to commit capital to.
+After a manager is chosen, a decision should be made about what type of commercial real estate you should invest in.
 Broadly speaking, there are four commercial real estate asset classes, each of which comes with its own risk profile and operational quirks:

-- Retail: Retail properties are designed for tenants who operate direct to consumer businesses like clothing or electronics stores.
+Retail properties are designed for tenants who operate direct-to-consumer businesses like clothing or electronics stores.
 Classic examples of retail spaces include strip malls, shopping centers and standalone bank branches.
 Retail investors benefit from high visibility and long term leasing activity.
 But the financial strength of tenants can be impacted by changing market tastes, and the interior of a retail property is often built for a specific purpose, which can make these spaces difficult or expensive to re-lease without major renovations.

 Once a property type is chosen, it is important to understand how returns are measured.

-- Cap Rate: A commercial property’s Cap Rate is the return that can be expected on an all cash purchase of a property.
-It is calculated as a property’s Net Operating Income divided by its purchase price.
-It is influenced by a variety of factors, but we generally aim for a Cap Rate in the 4% – 8% range.
+A commercial property’s Cap Rate is the return that can be expected on an all cash purchase of a property.
+Cap Rate is calculated as a property’s Net Operating Income divided by its purchase price.
+Cap Rate is influenced by a variety of factors, but we generally aim for a Cap Rate in the 4% – 8% range.

-- Internal Rate of Return (IRR): The Internal Rate of Return is the annualized effective compound rate of return on a series of cash flows.
-The method for calculating it can be complex, as it represents the discount rate that sets the Net Present Value of all future cash flows equal to zero.
+The Internal Rate of Return is the annualized effective compound rate of return on a series of cash flows.
+The method for calculating IRR can be complex, as it represents the discount rate that sets the Net Present Value of all future cash flows equal to zero.
 Generally, we aim for an IRR in the range of 10% – 20%.

-- Equity Multiple: The Equity Multiple is the ratio of the total cash distributions to total cash invested.
-It is expressed as a decimal and we generally aim for an Equity Multiple of greater than 2.0x.
+The Equity Multiple is the ratio of the total cash distributions to total cash invested.
+Equity Multiple is expressed as a decimal, and we generally aim for an Equity Multiple of greater than 2.0x.

-- Gross Rent Multiplier: The Gross Rent Multiplier is the ratio of a property’s purchase price to its annual rental income.
-It represents the number of years it would take a property to pay for itself from gross rent collections.
+The Gross Rent Multiplier is the ratio of a property’s purchase price to its annual rental income.
+Gross Rent Multiplier represents the number of years it would take a property to pay for itself from gross rent collections.
 The lower the number, the better.

 If the return metrics advertised by the investment manager match those required by the investor, it can signal a potentially good fit.